PTL Terms & Conditions of Business

 PTL Governance Limited (“PTL”) is a limited company registered in England and Wales under number 02952373.
 A list of directors is open to inspection at the registered office.

-PTL is the only entity or person contracting with you to provide services.
+PTL is the only entity or person contracting with you to provide services pursuant to these Terms of Business.
 Any advice given or other work done for you by a director, employee or consultant of PTL will be given by that person on behalf of PTL and not in his or her individual capacity and no such person will have personal responsibility to you for that advice or other work.
 If, as a matter of law, a duty of care would otherwise be owed to you by that individual, it is excluded.

-This agreement will not confer any benefit or the right to enforce any term of this agreement on any third party other than the director, employee or consultant of PTL.
+These Terms of Business will not confer any benefit or the right to enforce any term on any third party other than the director, employee or consultant of PTL.

-If one or several of the provisions of this agreement are or become invalid, the validity of the remaining provisions will not be affected as a result.
+If one or several of the provisions of these Terms of Business is or becomes invalid, the validity of the remaining provisions will not be affected as a result.

+Attendance at, and chairing of, trustee and sub-committee meetings shall be carried out by individuals who are PTL Directors or Client Directors.
 You may request that particular individuals carry out your work and we will accommodate your request wherever possible.
-We shall inform you of the name and status of the client director and members of our staff who will be engaged on a particular matter for you.
+The Client Director or Director in charge of this matter has been set out in the attached Letter Agreement.
+If, at any time, we intend to change the individual Client Director or Director in charge of this matter, we shall notify you in advance.
+We shall inform you of the name and status of the Director, Client Director, Manager and other members of our staff who will be engaged on a particular matter for you.
 From time to time other members of staff may assist.
 Some tasks may be carried out by staff who do not hold formal qualifications.

 Our standard office hours are 9.00 to 5.30.